How to cook Yakimiso Ramen – Stir-Fry Miso Noodles

 Yakimiso Ramen

 A culinary masterpiece you can create at home.
-Yakimiso ramen, anyone?
+Yakimiso Ramen, anyone?

 • How Can I Store Leftover Yakimiso Ramen?To store leftovers, separate the noodles from the broth to prevent them from turning soggy.
 Store them in airtight containers.
 The broth can be kept in the refrigerator for up to 3 days, while noodles should ideally be consumed within 2 days for optimal taste and texture.